SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Platform/Overview_Open_Platform.md

 DataMiner is built around the following strategic pillars:

-- **Network Management System**: "Your system exactly the way you want it".
+- **Network Management System**: "Your system exactly the way you want it"

   DataMiner enables end-to-end integration of even the most complex technical ecosystems.